-We all know that the process of finding the perfect job can be monotonous, taxing, and come with some disappointments.
+The process of finding the perfect job can be monotonous, taxing, and come with some disappointments.
 Whether you’re exhausted from applying to hundreds of jobs with no end in sight, or if you’re getting through rounds of interviews and not making the final cut, it can be challenging to stay motivated.
 Luckily, we can help!
-Here are five tips to keep in mind during your job hunt.
+Here are five tips to stay motivated during the job hunt.

 When you’re sending out your resume, set a daily goal for how many applications you want to submit.
 Everyone’s limit is different, but a good benchmark to strive for is three applications per day.
 This is a solid number to feel like you’ve accomplished something, without completely draining your energy.